takanori-fujiwara/fealm/README.md

     `pip3 install .`

 * You can test with sample.py.
-To run, sample.py you need to install additonal packages.
+To run, sample.py you need to install matplotlib.

-    `pip3 install matplotlib scikit-learn`
+    `pip3 install matplotlib`

 ### Usage
 * Examples can be found in "sample.py" and "case_studies".